 Some FAFSA forms are selected by the Department of Education for verification.
 Selected students are asked to provide proof of their information through the verification process.

-The online FAFSA is processed by the Department of Education within three to five days, and then the information is sent to the list of schools each student provided.
+The online FAFSA is typically processed by the Department of Education within three to five days, and then the information is sent to the list of schools each student provided.
 The colleges use that to determine financial aid eligibility.
+However, processing delays are expected when the 2024-2025 form opens in December.

 Who Is Eligible to Receive Federal Student Aid?

-U.S. citizens, nationals, legal permanent residents and individuals who have an Arrival-Departure Record from U.S. Citizenship and Immigration Services showing certain designations, including refugees, are eligible to apply for federal student aid.
-Students need to be enrolled in a Title IV-eligible program, meaning one that can receive federal financial aid funds, to qualify.
+U.S. citizens, nationals, legal permanent residents and individuals who have an Arrival-Departure Record from U.S. Citizenship and Immigration Services showing certain designations (such as refugees) are eligible to apply for federal student aid.
+Students need to be enrolled in a Title IV-eligible school, meaning one that can receive federal financial aid funds, to receive aid.

-The FAFSA asks for information about income, assets and demographic factors, such as household size and number of children enrolled in college at the same time.
-This information is used to calculate the expected family contribution, which determines eligibility for federal student aid.
-For instance, if the EFC is zero, then the student will most likely qualify for the maximum Pell Grant — a federal award based on financial need.
+The FAFSA asks for information about income and assets.
+This information is used to calculate the SAI, which determines eligibility for federal student aid.
+For instance, if the SAI is between negative 1,500 and zero, then the student will most likely qualify for the maximum Pell Grant — a federal award based on financial need.

-Students who aren’t eligible for a federal grant, for instance, may still qualify for work-study or federal loans, which typically carry lower interest rates than private education loans.
+Students who aren’t eligible for a federal grant may still qualify for work-study or federal loans, which typically carry lower interest rates than private student loans.

 What Do I Need to Know About the IRS Data Retrieval Tool?

-Students and their families can save time with the IRS Data Retrieval Tool, called IRS DRT, which automatically transfers tax information to the online application.
+For the 2024-2025 FAFSA application, the IRS Data Retrieval Tool, called IRS DRT, which automatically transfers tax information to the online application, was replaced by the IRS Direct Data Exchange, or DDX.

 [Read: FAFSA Deadlines You Should Know.]